Testing Overview & Contents

 The parts you take will be determined by demonstrated skill levels.
 Specifically, students who score a 550 or higher on the Math SAT or a 23 or higher on the Math ACT will have the opportunity to take the intermediate algebra and functions and graphs tests, which determine possible placement into a higher level math course.
 Students testing below 550 on the SAT or below 23 on ACT will take the pre-algebra/elementary algebra and intermediate algebra tests; those who do well on those tests will be invited to take the functions and graphs test.

 For all parts of the math test, calculators are optional.
-You may use a calculator if you choose but are not required to do so.
-Specifically, the math tests are designed to be completed using pencil and paper.
 If you are not comfortable using a calculator, it is best not to use one.
+The math tests can be completed using pencil and paper.
 Struggling with a calculator while testing will cost you time.
 If you choose to use a calculator, bring a four-function scientific or graphing calculator, such as the TI-84 Plus.

 Math test FAQs